natxdixie/Nesyaa-Md/README.md

 > Example case from my Rest APIs for WhatsApp Bot,
 > by using baileys multi-devices.

-> Also with familiar formatted
+> and with familiar formatted before

 </br>